Creating and Managing a Snapshot Standby Database

 There is space for up to 13 standby redo logfiles

-Use the following SQL commands on the standby database to create
+Use the following SQL commands on the standby database to

 standby redo logfiles that match the primary database: